KarolDuracz/scratchpad/Hello World Drivers/demo 3 - Windows __vmx_on/README.md

 This requires deeper analysis and explanation, but that's all for now.
 <br /><br />
 One important thing I have to write is that the value 0x5 from the listing "test VMX value at:" shows that VMX is not available, and you need to enable bit 13 on CR4.
 Otherwise you will get a blue screen.
-Crash system error.
+Crash system error. (...)
+Although I don't know if it actually matters, because after enabling bit 13 I still have 0x5 in this MSR register.
+But definitely bit 13 on CR4 is needed to avoid blue screen.
+At least for me it started working after setting this...

 <br /><br />
 References:<br />
 https://learn.microsoft.com/en-us/cpp/intrinsics/vmx-on?view=msvc-170 <br />